dashincubator/dash-incubator-rules/rules.md

 - Members - any user who has signed up to create an account on the App
 - [Contributors](#3-contributing) - Members who create output for the Incubator
 - [Admins](#4-admins) - Members with rights to create and manage Bounties, and earn commission from Task rewards
-- [Proposal Owner (PO)](#53-proposal-owner) - an Admin who is designated to raise Proposals to the Dash network on behalf of the Incubator
+- Governance Committee - Admins who are designated to manage funds, for voting and to contribute towards raiseing Proposals to the Dash network on behalf of the Incubator

 > Currently all Members can be found as the members of our [Trello board](https://trello.com/b/FPJzDcok/dash-incubator-app)